cemolcay/GiFHUD/README.md

 Credits
 =======

-The animated gif to UIImage library i used https://github.com/mayoff/uiimage-from-animated-gif
+The animated gif to UIImage library i used: <br>
+https://github.com/mayoff/uiimage-from-animated-gif